MicrosoftDocs/Hololens/hololens/hololens2-autopilot.md

 #### Review HoloLens OS requirements:

 To confirm the build version on your device or reflash to the latest OS, use the [Advanced Recovery Companion (ARC)](https://www.microsoft.com/p/advanced-recovery-companion/9p74z35sfrs8?rtc=2&activetab=pivot:overviewtab) and our [device reflash instructions](hololens-recovery.md).
-Note that devices delivered until late September 2020 have Windows Holographic version 1903 pre-installed.
+Devices delivered until late September 2020 have Windows Holographic version 1903 pre-installed.
 Contact your reseller to ensure that Autopilot-ready devices are shipped to you.

  Minimum operating system version | Feature supported | Remarks
  ------ | ------ | ------
  [Windows Holographic, version 2004](hololens-release-notes.md#windows-holographic-version-2004) (build 19041.1103) or later | 1.
-Self-deploying scenario of Autopilot on Hololens 2. | Autopilot profile download is supported only via Ethernet.
+Self-deploying scenario of Autopilot on HoloLens 2. | Autopilot profile download is supported only via Ethernet.
 Ensure the HoloLens is connected to ethernet using a "USB-C to Ethernet" adapter **before turning it on**.
 If you are planning for an Autopilot roll-out to many HoloLens devices, we recommend that you plan for the adapter infrastructure.
 We do not recommend USB Hubs, as they often require third-party drivers to be installed which is not supported on HoloLens.
  [Windows Holographic, version 20H2](hololens-release-notes.md#windows-holographic-version-20h2) (build 19041.1128) or later | 1.
-Downloading autopilot profile over Wifi. <br> 2.
-[Tenantlockdown CSP and Autopilot](#tenantlockdown-csp-and-autopilot) to lock devices with Autopilot specified tenant. | You may still use ethernet adapters if desired.
+Downloading autopilot profile over Wi-Fi. <br> 2.
+[Tenant lockdown CSP and Autopilot](#tenantlockdown-csp-and-autopilot) to lock devices with Autopilot specified tenant. | You may still use ethernet adapters if desired.
 For devices connected via Wi-fi, the user must only: <ul> <li> Go through the hummingbird scene. </li> <li> Choose the language and locale. </li> <li> Run eye-calibration. </li> <li> Successfully connect with desired wifi network. </li> </ul>

 ### 2. Enable Automatic MDM Enrollment:

 In order for Autopilot to succeed you'll need to enable Automatic MDM Enrollment in your Azure portal.
 This will enable the device to enroll without a user.

-Review the following short [guide on enabling MDM Automatic Enrollment](/windows/client-management/mdm/azure-ad-and-microsoft-intune-automatic-mdm-enrollment-in-the-new-portal) or the [Auto Enrollment Quick start guide](/mem/intune/enrollment/quickstart-setup-auto-enrollment) for even more information getting set up.
+Review the following short [guide on enabling MDM Automatic Enrollment](/windows/client-management/mdm/azure-ad-and-microsoft-intune-automatic-mdm-enrollment-in-the-new-portal) or the [Auto Enrollment Quick start guide](/mem/intune/enrollment/quickstart-setup-auto-enrollment) for even more information getting set-up.

 ### 3. Ensure that MDM enrollment isn't blocked for Windows devices.

 In order for Autopilot to succeed you'll need to make sure that your HoloLens devices can enroll.
-Since HoloLens is considered a Windows device there will need to be no enrollment restrictions that could block your deployment.
+Since HoloLens is considered a Windows device, there will need to be no enrollment restrictions that could block your deployment.
 [Review this list of restrictions](/mem/intune/enrollment/enrollment-restrictions-set) and ensure you'll be able to enroll your devices.

 ### 4. Register devices in Windows Autopilot